GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 ## Data Preprocessing for RAG

+We need a input dataset to feed to our RAG pipeline.
+We take a raw dataset and filter and clean it up to prepare it for our RAG pipeline.
-Perform data preprocessing required for RAG, follow the [README](/use-cases/rag-pipeline/data-preprocessing/README.md)
+Perform the data preprocessing steps as described in [README](/use-cases/rag-pipeline/data-preprocessing/README.md) to prepare input dataset.

 ## Architecture